Keith Lam (artist): Early life and education

 Lam received a scholarship to attend New York University in 2000 and a subsidy to further his education in New Media Arts at Hong Kong Art School.
 He joined the School of Creative Media at the City University of Hong Kong as a Research Assistant and was appointed as a full-time teaching staff member from 2004 to 2009.
 In 2005, he obtained Master of Science in Electronic Information Engineering at the same university.

 Early 2009, Lam became a full-time artist and co-founded Dimension Plus with Taiwanese curator Escher Tsai.
 In late 2023, Dimension Plus was selected as one of the venue partners of East Kowloon Cultural Centre for the period of 2024 to 2026 in Hong Kong.

 Works

-Lam’s body of work encompasses diverse media including sculpture, installation and performance, through which he delves into the intricate yet interconnected relationship between technology, humanity, and nature.
-Venturing beyond the boundaries of art and technology, Lam transcends the sensory experiences in his art-making.
-He constantly challenges and transforms one’s conventional notions of perception through a masterful interplay of various artistic elements.
+Lam's practice spans sculpture, installation and performance, exploring connections between technology, humanity and nature.
+His work often engages with sensory experience and perception, combining different artistic elements across art and technology.

 One of Lam's notable works, Soundscape of Body (2018) exemplifies his approach which involves staging the flow of energy through bodies, and transforms the visual and tactile senses into thought-provoking artistic expressions that encourage viewers to reassess their perception of art.
 The work was created for the HKU Body Donation Day 2018 of the LKS Faculty of Medicine at the University of Hong Kong.

 The Seasons Field (2023) commissioned by Hong Kong Museum of Art, is a site-specific installation that draws inspiration from the paintings of Xie Zhiliu and Chen Peiqiu, which depicted the beauty of nature.